 (NCBI-index: 2.870497)

 The Sulphur Tubic (Esperia sulphurella) is a striking concealer moth that is almost exclusively seen during the day.
 This is often during sunshine around rotting wood and along with bushes.
 The forewing is narrow, not pointed at the end but rounded and has a bluish glow and golden pollination.
-Two light spots are visible on the forewing, which are wider at the lower edge and bend inwards.
+Two light spots are visible on the forewing, which are wider at the lower edge and bends inwards.
 The black antennas, with a white zone halfway, are highly developed and highly scaly.
-The palps are orange-yellow in color.
+The palps are orange-yellow.
 The flying period in one generation is from April to July and the wingspan is 12-16mm.
 Host plant: Deadwood.
 Dutch name: Esperiamot.
-Frisian name: –
+Frisian name:

 Subfamily: Oecophorinae